Oxford Sparks: Get Involved

 We provide training and equipment to support you to make your own podcast in four easy steps.

-Step 1: attend the free 'Podcast your Research' training session
+Step 1: attend the free 'Podcast your Science' training session

 Step 3: borrow the equipment and make your podcast (with support and guidance along the way)